raviten/documentation/integrating-ios-sdk.rst

    .. figure:: images/swift-8.png
       :align: center

 7. Add *QuartzCore.framework* in this target.

 8. Add *QGNotificationSdk-1.0.0* to both extension targets.
 Do not add it to main app target.

 **NOTE:** Please make sure APP_GROUP used in all the three targets are same.
+Set the deployment target to 10.0 in both the extensions.

 **IMP**: You need to add *QGNotificationSdk.h* and *iCarousel.h* in ``Bridging-Header``, so that these objective C files can be used in your extension targets.